 WHAT I LIKED:

-- Lots of problems about graphing, plotting, tables
+- Lots of problems about graphing, plotting, and tables;

-- very clear layout, not distracting colors etc.
+- A very clear layout, not distracting colors, etc.;

-- concepts progress step-by-step - and the steps are small.
+- The concepts progress step-by-step - and the steps are small.

 WHAT I DIDN'T LIKE: